 ONIDA, S.D.
-(AP) — A $140 million ethanol plant planned just outside of Onida is having trouble getting off the ground due to legal, financial and regulatory hurdles.
+(AP) — A $140 million ethanol plant planned just outside of Onida is having trouble getting off the ground.

-Ringneck Energy had hoped to start construction this spring and have the plant operating in a year, but the company is about $20 million short of the $75 million in startup money it needs, despite dozens of investor meetings late last year, according to its president and CEO, Walt Wendland.
+Ringneck Energy had hoped to start construction this spring and have the plant operating in a year.
+But Ringneck Energy President and CEO Walt Wendland says the company is about $20 million short of the $75 million in startup money it needs.

 The company also is still awaiting a state air quality permit that it had expected to have by February.
-The state Department of Energy and Natural Resources has had to respond to comments from plant opponents, the Capital Journal reported (http://bit.ly/25c6xM7 ).
+The state Department of Energy and Natural Resources has had to respond to comments from plant opponents.

-Dirt work began at the plant site last fall, but any construction isn't likely until this fall, with the plant not operating until late 2018, according to Wendland.
+Wendland says construction isn't likely until fall, with the plant not operating until late 2018.